-- Present the matters of national and state environmental significance (MNES and MSES) where residual impacts have the potential to be significant including the loss or alienation of protected areas (Ballara Nature Refuge) and may require land-based offsets. - Outline the habitat quality evaluation and assessment methods to be undertaken at the impact site and offset area(s) using the Queensland Guide to Determining Terrestrial Habitat Quality, Version 1.3 (DES 2020a) a toolkit for assessing land-based offsets under the Queensland Environmental Offsets Policy, Version 1.10 (DES 2021). - Identify potentially suitable land-based offset areas through desktop assessment. - Identify further actions and commitments to progress investigation and detailed assessment of potential offset sites. - Outline the priority or staging of potentially suitable offsets sites, preparation of an Offset Area Management Plan (OAMP) and engagement / negotiation process with landholders to facilitate offsets. - Identify the preferred mechanism to legally secure the offset. - Demonstrate how the offset delivery approach is in accordance with the Commonwealth Offsets Policy and the EIS Terms of Reference (ToR).
+- Present the matters of national and state environmental significance (MNES and MSES) where residual impacts have the potential to be significant including the loss or alienation of protected areas (Ballara Nature Refuge) and may require land-based offsets. - List the key habitat criteria for each species that will be recorded during preconstruction ground truthing surveys to refine current desktop habitat mapping to determine the actual habitat critical to the survival for each species within Project activities - Outline the habitat quality evaluation and assessment methods to be undertaken at the impact site and offset area(s) using the Queensland Guide to Determining Terrestrial Habitat Quality, Version 1.3 (DES 2020a) - a toolkit for assessing land-based offsets under the Queensland Environmental Offsets Policy, Version 1.10 (DES 2021). - Describe the construction planning (pre-construction), positioning (during construction), auditing (during construction) and monitoring (post construction) of actual clearing to quantify the extent of disturbance within working areas that would contribute to an SRI. - Identify potentially suitable land-based offset areas through desktop assessment. - Acknowledge the circumstances where a financial offset might be recommended, particularly where land-based offsets might have a low likelihood that monitoring will be able to demonstrate a suitable conservation outcome for a particular species.

+- Identify further actions and commitments to progress investigation and detailed assessment of potential offset sites. - Outline the priority or staging of potentially suitable offsets sites, preparation of an Offset Area Management Plan (OAMP) and engagement / negotiation process with landholders to facilitate offsets. - Identify the preferred mechanism to legally secure the offset. - Demonstrate how the offset delivery approach is in accordance with the Commonwealth Offsets Policy and the EIS Terms of Reference (ToR).